|

 Language as Key”

-2017 Leader: Staff Creative Writing Sessions at Boston Children’s Hospital
+2017 Instructor: Staff Creative Writing Sessions at Boston Children’s Hospital

-2017 Presenter: Brazilian Teachers Summit at UMB, “Using New Media and Creative Writing to teach ESL”
+2017 Presenter: Brazilian Teachers Summit at UMass Boston, “On using New Media and Creative Writing to

-2015 Leader: SONAD Glen Brook Youth Writers Workshop; Harrisville, NH
+2015 Instructor: SONAD Glen Brook Youth Writers Workshop; Harrisville, NH

 2008 Facilitator: Story of Stuff community workshops with Invested Citizens; Boston, MA and New York, NY